The Champion: A Model for 21st Century Strategic Leadership

 The Genesis and Future Imperative of the Model

 One can easily recall the moments when one felt wholly inadequate to take on a leadership challenge and how the lessons learned from the challenge were seared into our consciousness.
 Regardless of the difficult memories, one needs to note the causes and shortcomings that led to the failure and what traits and mechanisms were lacking at the moment.
 Lessons learned take into account how one failed at the personal, organizational, and societal level.
 This three-tiered assessment allows one to bring in questions of ethics, competence, and responsibility.
-Also important is an assessment of the actions from senior leaders.
+Also important is an assessment of the actions of senior leaders.

 So what’s the future imperative for the Strategic Leader as Champion Model?
 In the end, good leadership is learned in the trenches.
 Becoming a great leader is a life-long journey where one slowly and deliberately develops the thinking, skills, and habits of the leader one wants and society needs.